-Years 8 and 9: Exploration
+Years 9 and 10: Exploration

 Students have the opportunity to explore in greater depth the learning areas they have a particular interest in.
-Both English and Mathematics are core and students will be placed into these classes based upon their academic needs.
-Students are able to choose their other semester units from a wide and varied selection.
+English, Maths and Religion are core subjects, but students are able to choose their other semester units from a wide and varied selection.